Perpetto/hack4data_setup/Readme.md

 view / buys events are used to store relationships between users and items.

-<pid> is the profile id for a profile document in elasticsearch.
+'pid' is the profile id for a profile document in elasticsearch.

-<iid> is the item id for an item document in elasticsearch.
+'iid' is the item id for an item document in elasticsearch.

 # Elasticsearch setup